rs-kellogg/parallel-R/README.txt

 An R file that parallelizes sleep times over the number of cores you request

 3.) parallel_check.R
-An R file that prints the RDS file created by time_trial.R
+An R file that reads the RDS file created by time_trial.R

 4.) r_parallel.yml
 A yaml file you can use to create an R conda environment to run these files